Waste

 Waste Category

 According to STARS, "This subcategory seeks to recognize institutions that are moving toward zero waste by reducing, reusing, recycling, and composting.
 These actions mitigate the need to extract virgin materials from the earth, such as trees and metals.
 It generally takes less energy and water to make a product with recycled material than with virgin resources.
-Reducing the generation of waste also reduces the flow of waste to incinerators and landfills, which produce greenhouse gas emissions, can contaminate air and groundwater supplies, and tend to have disproportionate negative impacts on low-income communities.
-Source reduction and waste diversion also save institutions costly landfill and hauling service fees.
-In addition, waste reduction campaigns can engage the entire campus community in contributing to a tangible sustainability goal."
+Reducing the generation of waste also reduces the flow of waste to incinerators and landfills, which produce greenhouse gas emissions, can contaminate air and groundwater supplies, and tend to have disproportionate negative impacts on low-income communities."

 Total Points Available: 10.00